-15 Criteria for Choosing an Investment Advisor
+15 Criteria for Choosing the Ideal Investment Advisor (4K Views)

-An investment advisor friend of mine recently asked me to summarize for him the criteria I would use if I were looking to identify an investment advisor to work with and I came up with 15 characteristics I would look for in what for me would be an ‘ideal investment advisor’ which I would like to share with you.
+An investment advisor friend of mine recently asked me to investing-5summarize for him the criteria I would use if I were looking to identify an investment advisor to work with and I came up with 15 characteristics I would look for in what for me would be an ‘ideal investment advisor’ which I would like to share with you.
 Words: 679

 1. Criteria #1, #2, #3 to infinity are openness, honesty, integrity, etc.